schultyy/avm/README.md

 # avm
-all version manager -- Right now for node.js only

 This installs your node.js versions of choice on your machine. avm uses `~/.avm` for everything, so you can operate without `sudo`.